 Jesus’ warning to Peter occurred just after the Lord’s Supper.
 It is found in the gospel of Luke.

 The Greek word which is translated as “demanded” actually has the idea of a “request.”
 Therefore, we can conclude that Satan had asked permission to severely test the Apostle Peter.
 God decided to grant his request.
-God apparently allows Satan to test people on occasion.
+God allows Satan to test people on occasions.
 Job 1-2 tells us that God allowed Satan to severely test Job.
-Job lost members of his family, much if not all of his wealth, and he was struck with sickness.
-God also allowed Satan to afflict the Apostle Paul with an illness that would never go away (2 Cor.
-12:7-9).
+Job lost members of his family, most of his wealth, and he was struck with sickness.
+God also allowed Satan to afflict the Apostle Paul with an illness that would never go away (2 Corinthians 12:7-9).
 Scripture says that neither Job or Paul had sinned.
 Job’s trial was a test to prove his faithfulness.
 Paul’s trial was to keep him from pride.
 Peter’s trial was a test of his faithfulness.
-But he failed the test when he denied Jesus three times” (Luke 22:54-62).
+But he failed the test when he denied Jesus three times (Luke 22:54-62).

 Satan at times may test those who are followers of Jesus Christ, but he must ask God for permission.
 Satan had the right to ask for permission to test the apostles.
 The apostle Paul tells us that we, including himself, struggle against evil forces, in the book of Ephesians.

 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
-(NASB) Eph.
-6:12
+Ephesians 6:12 (NASB)

 Satan In A Rage

 How could Satan be in the presence of God?

 What is the meaning of the dragon in the Bible?